 -

-Mashup Score: 19Health services access inequalities in Brazil result in poorer outcomes for stage III NSCLC - RELANCE/LACOG 0118 - 3 month(s) ago
+Mashup Score: 19Health services access inequalities in Brazil result in poorer outcomes for stage III NSCLC - RELANCE/LACOG 0118 - 1 year(s) ago

 Stage III NSCLC is a heterogeneous disease, representing around one-third of newly diagnosed lung cancers.
 Brazil lacks detailed information regarding stage distribution, treatment patterns, survival, and prognostic variables in locally advanced NSCLC.